Coeur-Noir/Dynamic-Wallpapers/README.md

 - **launch *gnome-control-center* from terminal** to check your *.xml* files, it will spot issues ;-)

 ## Beware the future of these slideswhows in Gnome may be uncertain
-they still work this way in Ubuntu 22.04 though,\
+they still work this way in Ubuntu 22.04 and so far 22.10 though,\
 where you have the ability to set a still ( or animated ) background ***per* style of theme**, one for light and one for dark.